Makaua Village

 No analysis available

-The remarks explicitly advertise a VA assumable loan, which is strong public evidence that VA financing is available for this building.
-This is repeated more than once, making it a high-confidence positive signal.
+Multiple public remarks explicitly advertise a VA assumable loan, providing strong evidence that VA financing is available for the building.
+The repeated wording supports very high confidence.

 None of the remarks state that the HOA provides full or walls-in building insurance coverage.
 Due to this lack of explicit confirmation, full insurance coverage is assumed not to be provided by the HOA.